All Products

 sysctl -p

-3. Configure an IPv6 address.
+3. Configure the IPv6 address.

-1. Run the following command to modify the NIC configuration file:
+1. Run the following command to modify the NIC configuration file.

 vi /etc/sysconfig/network-scripts/ifcfg-eth0